zxim/zxim/README.md

 <br>

-👋 I'm Min, a security expert from Korea, delving into full-stack development to build secure and efficient applications.
+👋 I'm Min, a security expert from Korea, delving into frontend development.

 <br>